ilmanzo/ilmanzo.github.com/_posts/2014-05-05-know-your-vm-address-before-logon.md

 ---
 layout: post
-title: "how to see the IP address of a virtual machine before logon"
+title: "how to display the IP address of a virtual machine before logon"
 description: "a small trick to save time when using linux virtual machines"
 category: automation
 tags: [linux, tips, virtual machine, ip address]